Skip to main content

 Written by Doug Schmierer

-Updated over a week ago
+Updated this week

-Note: The write-down feature is available for LeanLaw Pro users only.
+🔒Note: The write-down feature is available for LeanLaw Pro users only.
 To upgrade your subscription, visit your firm's subscription page in Settings.

 How to enable write-downs